Merck Pulls Out Of Agreement To Supply Life-Saving Vaccine To Millions Of Kids

 The vaccine is for a deadly form of diarrhea, called rotavirus, which kills about 200,000 young children and babies each year.

 Merck's decision means it will fall short of its commitment to supply its rotavirus vaccine, RotaTeq, to four low-income countries in 2018 and 2019, according to Gavi, the Vaccine Alliance.
-By 2020, the company will completely stop delivering its vaccine,
+By 2020, the company will completely stop delivering its vaccine.

 "This was difficult decision for us, which did not come lightly," Merck wrote to NPR in an email.
 "We would like to express our deepest regret to all of the parties involved and have offered to assist and work with UNICEF, Gavi and affected countries through the transition to alternative images [versions] of rotavirus vaccines," the email added.

-Merck said in the email that "supply constraints" were preventing them from fulfilling their agreement to the West African countries.
+Merck said in the email that "supply constraints" were preventing it from fulfilling its agreement to the West African countries.

-In April, Merck's agent in China received approval to start selling the vaccine there, where the price per dose will likely be more than ten times the amount Gavi pays for the vaccine for low-income countries.
+In April, Merck's agent in China received approval to start selling the vaccine there, where the price per dose will likely be more than 10 times the amount Gavi pays for the vaccine for low-income countries.

-As a result of Merck's decision, more than half million children in West Africa may not receive the vaccine in 2018 and 2019, Gavi told NPR in an email.
+As a result of Merck's decision, more than a half-million children in West Africa may not receive the vaccine in 2018 and 2019, Gavi told NPR in an email.
 And more than 2 million may go without the vaccination in 2020.

 "This is deeply disappointing news and in the short term will mean that children are likely to miss out on this lifesaving vaccine, leaving them vulnerable to this horrific disease," Gavi's CEO Dr. Seth Berkley said in a statement to NPR.